koushiroue/encarva/C-Ideation.md

 ### Resolve
 - Lighthouse is lit — providing visible light and heat to the area.
 - the snow storm is subsided.
-- ~~the "Snow" in question is a moth-like creature providing freezing essence~~
+- ~~the "Snow" in question is a bunch of millions moth-like creature with cotton exterior providing freezing essence~~
 -

 ### INITIAL STORYLINE
 #### Timeline Board